dirtystylus/drupaldelphia-2016/drupal-beyond-browser.md

 ^ Being object-oriented by nature, D8 allows us to extend the base Resource Base class and create our own custom resources.

+^ With a custom module we can add plugins that can define new REST Resources.
+For instance, you can return data associated with reviews that are provided for Artworks and are saved in a custom table.

 ---